skreimeyer/civil/README.md

 > Why make a library at all?

-2. Engineers and designers solve important, tangible problems.
+2. Civil Engineers and architects solve important, tangible problems.
 Modern infrastructure like water and sanitation enable a quality of life that was impossible just a few generations years ago.
 Lowering the barriers to providing these benefits to more people makes the world a better place.
-Robust, freely available software lowers the barriers, and currently there are not many tools available unlike tools for problem domains like, games, for example.
+Robust, freely available software lowers the barriers, and currently there are not enough tools available in the FOSS domain.

 > Why Rust?

-3. Rust has several of the characteristics of C++ with compiler enforced memory safety measures which makes it in that way an improvement over C++.
-Mostly, though, this library is written in Rust because I 1) don't know Fortran 2) got frustrated with GNAT's build system 3) Writing a library in Go or Python to be used with other languages seems a bit weird.
+3. Rust is an emerging language with some promising technical characteristics and can potentially be leveraged by other languages through WASM or FFI.

 ## The Road to 0.1.0
 Checklist: